EricTheToon/Fortlatro/README.md

 Fortnite Discord Bot - Common - 1/3 chance to lose all money and create a Grande Lucky Rot Secret (Must have room)

+Grappler - Rare - The 5 most recently added cards are shuffled to the top of the deck

+Dream Sprite - Rare - Sell this joker to create a Common Joker or Spectral card rarity increases in 2 rounds

+Water Sprite - Uncommon - Applies splash unscored cards have a 1/3 chance to gain a random enhancement or seal

+Punk Sprite - Common - Does... something?

+Earth Sprite - Uncommon - 1/3 chance to find an extra item in any pack

+Fire Sprite - Uncommon - Setting the score abalaze grants $5 disapears after 5 uses

+Zero Point Sprite - Rare - Discarded cards have a 1/5 chance to gain a Zero Point Seal

+King Sprite - Common - X1 Mult per owned sprite Sprites can appear multiple times

+Duck Sprite - Uncommon - Sell this Joker to reroll the boss blind

+Ghost Sprite - Uncommon - Selling sprites gives a random spectral card (must have room)

+Peanut Sprite - Uncommon - 1/2 chance to create a random sprite at end of round (must have room)

+Demon Sprite - Rare - Add 25% of current chips to mult

 # 9 Decks
 Eric Deck - Start with Eric